JustinChu/ntsm/README.md

 n=0 #number of sub k-mers to allow
 ```

-If you do not wish to select your own sites, we currently include `data/human_sites_n10.fa` a fasta-selected sites with 96287 sites adequate for sample swap detection for human samples in the `data` folder.
+If you do not wish to select your own sites, we currently include `data/human_sites_n10.fa` a fasta file with selected 96287 sites adequate for sample swap detection for human samples in the `data` folder.

 ##### Generating PCA from multiVCF file: